 - for purchase under an established access scheme.

-By allowing agencies to refuse access under the RTI Act to documents available by other means, specialised access regimes provided for in other enactments or agency-specific access schemes are not overridden.4 The presence of restrictions on accessing documents under those statutory schemes or arrangements, however, may invalidate this ground for refusing access.
+Allowing agencies to refuse access under the RTI Act to documents available by other means ensures specialised access regimes provided for in other Acts or agency-specific access schemes are not overridden.4 The presence of restrictions on accessing documents under those statutory schemes or arrangements, however, may invalidate this ground for refusing access.

 Not all information is available to every applicant